What Are The Different Types Of Organizational Structure

 Flat Structure

 This structure is often found in small companies and startups where there is a close-knit culture and a high degree of collaboration.
 It can lead to faster decision-making, increased innovation, and higher employee morale.
-However, it can also be difficult to manage as the company grows, as there are fewer managers to supervise employees.
+Still, it can also be difficult to manage as the company grows, as there are fewer managers to supervise employees.

 Trends and Latest Developments